LYFsmile Logo

 3. Severe Intellectual Disability

-• Child learns very limited academic skills.
+• A child learns very limited academic skills.

 • Needs help in most daily tasks such as hygiene, eating, and moving safely.